CommunityToolkit/WindowsCommunityToolkit/docs/animations/ConnectedAnimations.md

 > Note: By default, the attached properties register event handlers on the top most frame in order to prepare and complete the animations.
 If your pages are hosted in a different frame (for example if using NavigationView or HamburgerMenu), you will need to specify the new frame by setting in in your code behind.
 Ex: `Connected.NavigationFrame = MyFrame;`

 ### Connected.AnchorElement
-To enable [coordinated animations](https://docs.microsoft.com/en-us/windows/uwp/style/connected-animation#coordinated-animation), use the AnchorElement attached property on the element that should apear alongside the connected animation element by specifying the connected animation element
+To enable [coordinated animations](https://docs.microsoft.com/en-us/windows/uwp/style/connected-animation#coordinated-animation), use the AnchorElement attached property on the element that should appear alongside the connected animation element by specifying the connected animation element

 ### Connected.ListItemKey
 Registers a ListView/GridView for connected animations.
 When navigating from/to a page that is using this property, the connected animation will use the item passed as a **parameter** in the page navigation to select the item in the list that should animate.
 The Connected.ListItemElementName attached property should also be set for the animation to be registered